Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 Ascent supports several different data types, and has adapters for converting between them.

   * Conduit Mesh Blueprint: used to publish data to ascent
-  * VTK-h: a simple collection of VTK-m data sets
+  * VTK-h: a simple collection of Viskores data sets
   * MFEM: high-order finite element meshes

 Implementers of Flow filters must check the input data type and apply the